deigant1998/finpal/README.md

 # FinPal

 A local-first personal finance dashboard.
 Track your net worth, investments, debts, and goals — with AI-powered analysis and real market data.
-Everything runs on your machine; your financial data never leaves your server.
+AI analysis is powered by Anthropic (and is opt-in) - the data might be processed as per Anthropic's data handling policy.

 ## Features